stjudecloud/rfcs/text/chipseq_workflow.md

                   -f '%*_%!.%.'              # Format of output BAM file names.
    ```

-   If the BAM has unaccounted reads, those will need to be removed and the samtools split step will need to be rerun.
+   If the BAM has unaccounted reads, those reads will need to be removed and the samtools split step will need to be rerun.

 3. Run Picard `SamToFastq` on each of the BAMs generated in the previous step.